I’m just gonna say it:

 Something is very wrong here

 Why is this art form so undervalued?
 Why is there so many unethical things that happen behind the scenes that we don’t hear about?
-I realize (and hope to God) that the two famous folk artists headlining the tour aren’t the ones making this decision.
+I realize (and hope to God) that the artists headlining the tour aren’t the ones making this decision.
 Likely it is the team behind them.
 Regardless of whoever the heck is behind the financials of the tour, this is incredibly sad to me and it actually feels like a fish slap in the face.

 The reason why I am writing this is to bring awareness about the issue.
 This can’t happen… For goodness sake, we can’t let it!!!
 I know that I bring a lot of value to the world through my music and I am so thankful every single day for my amazing community of supporters who DO value my work.
 It’s the fans who WILL pay for my albums and financially support me when I need it the most.
 It’s the ones that truly allow me to live out my life calling, without having to be a “Starving Artist”.
 Why should I go hungry, when my work is just as important as anyone else’s?